sg-crest A Singapore Government Agency Website

 • An Attachment of Earnings Order, which directs the respondent's employer to deduct the portion of maintenance from the respondent's salary and make direct payment to the applicant.

-• A Garnishee Order, which orders a garnishee (someone who owes the respondent money) to pay the money owed to the applicant instead of the respondent.
+• An Enforcement Order for Attachment of a Debt, which orders a non-party who owes the respondent money to pay the money owed to the applicant instead of the respondent.

 • An order for the respondent to give a banker’s guarantee against future defaults.